This post was updated on March 30th, 2023

 The Bottom Line

 Bloating and excess stomach fat are common issues within the PCOS community.
 Bloating can often be resolved quickly.
-But a slow and steady approach is best for reducing belly fat.
+But a slow and steady approach is best for losing belly fat with PCOS.

 Many interventions target the underlying causes of PCOS belly.
 Dietary change is the most important place to start.
 For help putting a PCOS diet into practice, sign-up now for my free 30-Day PCOS Diet Challenge.
 Or begin today with this free 3-Day Meal Plan.